3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/javascript_intro.md

 **SIDENOTE**: When do we want to use double quotes vs single quotes?

+- For the most part, it doesn't matter.
+Most developers use single quotes because we type all day, and we are lazy.
+The only time you might think about it is when you are using a contraction.
+You can either use double quotes for the string and single quotes inside, or you have to escape the single quote in your contraction.

 #### <a name="string-helper-methods">String helper methods</a>

-To find the length of a string, access its [`length`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length) property:
+To find the length of a string, use the [`length`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length) property:

 ```js
 'hello'.length;
 => 5
 ```

-Strings have other [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#Methods) as well that allow you to manipulate the string and access information about the string:
+Strings have other [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#Methods) as well, that allow you to manipulate the string and access information about the string:

 ```js
 'hello'.charAt(0);